-By encouraging more people to buy coffee from our roaster partners, we in turn encourage demand to shift towards the smaller coffee farms that focus on these ^ topics.
+By encouraging more folks to buy coffee from either us or other direct-trade roaster friends and partners, we encourage consumption habits and production habits to shift towards practices that improve these items listed above.

 Here's a breakdown on History, Fair Trade, Third Wave, Commercial Activity, and Our Mission.

 The coffee cherry seed is a commodity that is viewed to be historically underpriced, especially as it became roasted, globally indexed, commercially viable, and contractually commoditized.

 Over the history of its commercialization, coffee has definitely lost some of its natural quality due to over-roasting, lack of freshness, and a focus on quantity via the natural economies-of-scale process that takes place when production at a large scale begins to decrease cost per produced unit.
 This can take place through using cheaper labor, lackluster or more efficient processing, cheaper or more efficient equipment, and/or innovation, among other inputs.
 This occurrence doesn't necessarily need to be a negative one.
 Unfortunately, there are some industries, including parts of the food & beverage sector, where scaling production at the expense of input quality is not feasibly nor holistically beneficial to the ecosystem, i.e. the demand side of the economic equation.

 The quality-focused coffee farmer may not have as much legislative say in this natural economic cycle, as other suppliers can and often will compete and reduce costs by practical means in order to sustainably satisfy demand and reach a profit.
 Small business owners don't want to lose business.
 Quality, labor, wages, and sustainability can sometimes suffer as an outcome.
 However, this doesn't necessarily have to persist.

 Is Fair Trade..
 Fair? 🤔